femto113/node-skip32/README.md

 # skip32

-This is a node binding for skip32.c by Greg Rose found here:
+Originally a node binding of the C code, this module is now a javascript port of skip32.c by Greg Rose once found here (as of March 2015 this link no longer working):

 http://www.qualcomm.com.au/PublicationsDocs/skip32.c